Skip to main content

 Gateway to College

 Gateway to College assists students ages 16 to 21 who have dropped out of school or are in danger of dropping out.
-Eligible students may qualify for this program to concurrently accumulate high school and college credits, earning their high school diploma while progressing toward a certificate or associate degree.
+Eligible students may qualify for this program to accumulate high school and college credits at the same time.
+This allows students to earn a high school diploma while progressing toward a certificate or associate degree.

 Technical College Direct Funded Enrollment Programs

-The programs linked below allow students to earn high school and college credits concurrently, while progressing toward an associate degree or certificate.
+The programs linked below allow students to earn high school and college credits at the same time, while progressing toward an associate degree or certificate.
 Students who enroll have access to most of the training programs and support services at any of the three participating colleges:

 Dual Credit Legislative Background

-Washington's Launch Year Act, signed into law in 2011, requires all public high schools in Washington to work toward increasing the number of dual credit courses offered to high school students.
-2015 legislation (E2SHB 1546) expanded opportunities for College in the High School, established funding models, and provided for existing funds to be used to assist Running Start students with transportation, books, and fees.
+Launch Year Act requires all public high schools in Washington to increase the number of dual credit courses offered to students.
+The program grew in 2015 (E2SHB 1546) to provide Running Start students with funding.
+These funds can be used for transportation, books, and fees.

 Dual Enrollment Scholarship Pilot Program